-Level of Traffic Stress (LTS) is a tool developed by the Mineta Transportation Institute to assess the comfort level associated with bicycling on specific on-street facilities based on traffic speeds and volumes, number of through lanes, and, if applicable, bike lane width; streets are graded on a scale of I to 4, with LTS I representing a facility most users would feel comfortable bicycling on and LTS 4 representing a facility only the most dedicated and confident bicyclists (approximately 4-7% of the general population) would use; LTS I and 2 facilities are considered low-stress.
-Based on their current characteristics, the streets of downtown Rapid City have the following scores: Omaha Street ••• 4 Mouth Rushmore Road ••• 4 Main Street ••• 4 St. Joseph Street ••• 4 Fifth Street ••• 4 Columbus Street ...
+Level of Traffic Stress (LTS) is a tool developed by the Mineta Transportation Institute to assess the comfort level associated with bicycling on specific on-street facilities based on traffic speeds and volumes, number of through lanes, and, if applicable, bike lane width; streets are graded on a scale of I to 4, with LTS I representing a facility most users would feel comfortable bicycling on and LTS 4 representing a facility only the most dedicated and confident bicyclists (approximately 4-7% of the general population) would use.
+LTS I and 2 facilities are considered low-stress.
+Based on their current characteristics, the streets of downtown Rapid City have the following scores: Omaha Street ••• 4 Mount Rushmore Road ••• 4 Main Street ••• 4 St. Joseph Street ••• 4 Fifth Street ••• 4 Columbus Street ...
 2 Quincy Street ...
 2 Kansas City Street ...
 1/2 Seventh Street ...
 1 Sixth Street ...
 1 sixthstreetstudy Rapid City Area Metropolitan Planning Organization Sixth & Omaha Crossing Feasibility Study Together, the network map and LTS scores demonstrate how integral Sixth Street is to bicycle connectivity throughout downtown Rapid City and beyond.
-Sixth Street and Seventh Street are the only low-stress north/south streets through the downtown core (Seventh lacks the connectivity north of Omaha Street that Sixth has) and Sixth Street crosses three high-stress streets; the map in particular clearly shows how Sixth Street is envisioned as the spine of the bicycle network between Columbus Street and the Civic Center.
+Sixth Street and Seventh Street are the only low-stress north/south streets through the downtown core (Seventh Street lacks the connectivity north of Omaha Street that Sixth Street has) and Sixth Street crosses three high-stress streets; the map in particular clearly shows how Sixth Street is envisioned as the spine of the bicycle network between Columbus Street and the Civic Center.
 Comfortable existing east/west facilities on the south end - Kansas City Street and Quincy Street - and the north end - the greenway path along Rapid Creek - both tie into Sixth Street, greatly expanding the area accessible to bicyclists along the corridor.
-Future plans for bicycle facilities along Mount Rushmore Road, Main Street; establishing Sixth Street as a prominent active transportation corridor may even provide an impetus for implementing some of these other recommendations.
+Future plans for bicycle facilities along Mount Rushmore Road, St. Joseph Street, West Boulevard, and East Boulevard will further enhance the connectivity offered by Sixth Street; establishing Sixth Street as a prominent active transportation corridor may even provide an impetus for implementing some of these other recommendations.